-Figure 6 shows a typical example of the effects of changing the open-loop stride period for the "Long Thrust" case with a given thrust magnitude, f, natural frequency, w, and damping ratio, $\zeta$ .
+Figure 7 shows a typical example of the effects of changing the stride period of the open-loop motor pattern for the "Long Thrust" case with a given thrust magnitude, f, natural frequency, w, and damping ratio, ζ .
 For short stride periods, hopping height starts out very small, as shown in the top plot.
 At these periods, thrust application starts well before maximum compression, given by the negative velocity at thrust application (in the figure, this velocity is normalized by the magnitude of the take-off velocity).
 These solutions are termed "Regular Hopping" as they represent a desired mode of hopping behavior.
 As the stride period is increased, hopping height increases, and velocity at application approaches zero.
 Finally, at a certain period (near 275ms period), height is maximized when velocity at application is nearly zero, as predicted.
-However, as the period approaches 275ms the magnitude of the eigenvalues quickly increases and the solution becomes unstable.
 Simulations of the hopper, though, never reach this point.
 As shown in the figure, other solutions to the state-steady conditions become available at a period near 250ms as the continuum of solutions folds back with respect to stride period.
-Of the two new sets of solutions available in this range of stride periods, one of them involves activating thrust after maximum compression and is unstable.
-The solutions in the second set are termed "Hopsettle-fire" as the mass has started to settle before thrust is applied.
-The hopping heights for these solutions are much lower, but their corresponding eigenvalues are also much lower, and the simulations converge to these solutions.
+Of the two new sets of solutions available in this range of stride periods, one of them involves activating thrust after maximum compression and is generally found to be unstable.
+The solutions in the second set are termed "Hop-settle-fire" as the mass has started to settle before thrust is applied.
+The hopping heights for these solutions are much lower, but they are generally more stable, and the simulations converge to these solutions.